WorldHealthOrganization/app/docs/ROADMAP.md

 This section is a major WORK IN PROGRESS and is not fully complete.
 Listing out very initial thoughts for now.

-**Goal:** Iterations on initial app submission to get closer to initial specs
+**Goal:** Iterate on initial app submission with the goal of matching or exceeding the existing functionality in the WHO WhatsApp Bot presented idiomatically as an app.
+The app content should be localized to the 6 official WHO languages, with the ability to be served from the cloud.

 **Target Date:** _(ongoing)_